 - The combination of experience intertwined with their academics

-The MECOP program provides students with the opportunity to go to class, apply the theory in a real world environment, and then go back to class and critique the results.
+MECOP provides students with the opportunity to go to class, apply the theory in a real world environment, and then go back to class and critique the results.

 A Solid R.O.I.